 There are two main types of employee pension plans:

-- Watch: What are the types of pension plans? (video)
+What are the two main types of employee pension plans in Canada?

 What is a defined benefit pension plan?

-Defined benefit pension plans provide retirement income based on a formula that includes your:
+A defined benefit pension plan provides retirement income based on a formula that may include your:

 - years of service with your employer,